ximon18/ansible-docker-machine-inventory-plugin/README.md

         type: list

 = plugin
-        token that ensures this is a source file for the 'docker_machine' plugin.
+        token that ensures this is a source file for the `docker_machine' plugin.
         (Choices: docker_machine)

-- split_separator
-        for keyed_groups when splitting tags this is the separator to split the tag value on.
-        [Default: :]
-        type: str

-- split_tags
+- running_required
-        for keyed_groups add two variables as if the tag were actually a key value pair separated by a colon, instead of just a single value.
+        when true, hosts which Docker Machine indicates are in a state other than `running' will be skipped.
-        [Default: False]
+        [Default: True]
         type: bool

 - strict